runemalm/OpenDDD.NET/README.md

 ```
 {
   "OpenDDD": {
-    "Services": {
+    "ConnectionString": "",
+    "AutoRegisterDomainServices": true,
+    "AutoRegisterRepositories": true,
     "AutoRegisterActions": true,
-      "AutoRegisterRepositories": true
-    },
-    "Pipeline": {
+    "PersistenceProvider": "InMemory"
   }
 }
-}
 ```

 ### Explanation of Configuration Options

+- **`ConnectionString`**: Specifies the connection string for persistence providers (e.g., databases).
+This is required for certain providers like `Postgres`.

+- **`AutoRegisterDomainServices`**: Automatically registers all domain service interfaces (e.g. `ICustomerDomainService`) with their corresponding implementations.

--   **`Services.AutoRegisterActions`**: Automatically registers all actions found in the application.
+- **`AutoRegisterRepositories`**: Automatically registers all repository interfaces (e.g., `ICustomerRepository`) with their corresponding implementations.

--   **`Services.AutoRegisterRepositories`**: Automatically registers all repositories found in the application.
+- **`AutoRegisterActions`**: Automatically registers all classes implementing `IAction<TCommand, TReturns>`.

+- **`PersistenceProvider`**: Defines the persistence technology to use (e.g., `InMemory`, `Postgres`).
+Determines the implementation used for repositories and other persistence-related features.

-These settings can be overridden programmatically in `Program.cs`.
+These options can be customized in `appsettings.json` or overridden programmatically in `Program.cs`.

 ## Example Usage